JULY 2, 2025

 Current Lottery Ticket Portfolio

-For full transparency, here’s my current “lottery ticket” portfolio.
+For transparency, here’s my current moonshot portfolio.
 I’ll update this table as I make new buys or as prices move, so you can follow along with my real results—gains and losses included.
+Position sizes are small, focusing on percentage allocations and risk management rather than absolute amounts.

 ---|---|---|---|---|---|---|

-*Unrealized P/L = (Current Price – Avg.
-Buy Price) × Shares*
+*Unrealized P/L (%) = (Current Price – Cost Basis) ÷ Cost Basis*

 WealthPilot